We may earn money or products from the companies mentioned in this post.

 Maybe you no longer own a stroller, or maybe you don’t want to pack yours along or check it for the plane.
 I get it.

-For the first three years of going to Disneyland with our oldest, we packed our stroller, or gate-checked it.
+For the first three years of going to Disneyland with our oldest, we packed our stroller in the car, or gate-checked it when flying to Disneyland.

 It was a hassle.
 It either took up all the trunk space or worse, got damaged under the plane (true story).
 Then we gave away the stroller.
 So then what?